sarakhalili/EEG-Workload-Estimation-using-Supervised-Learning/README.md

 ![Model comparison](images/Model comparison.png)

 ## Project Structure
-**"ICA Visualization"** performs preprocessing and visualization of Independent Component Analysis (ICA) components for EEG data artifact removal.
-It begins by defining a function high_pass_filter to apply a high-pass filter to the EEG data, removing low-frequency noise.
-The main function, ica_comp_viz, loads EEG data from a specified file path, transposes it, and applies the high-pass filter.
-The EEG data is then structured into an MNE RawArray format, with channel names and sampling frequency information.
-A standard electrode montage is set, and ICA is applied to decompose the EEG data into independent components.
-Finally, the ICA components are visualized to help identify and remove artifacts from the EEG recordings.
-The example usage demonstrates how to call the ica_comp_viz function with a file path to an EEG data file.

-**"Artifact & noise removal"** loads and preprocesses EEG data from text files, applying artifact removal and band-pass filtering to prepare the data for analysis.
-The load_and_preprocess_data function loads EEG data from a specified file path, removes artifacts using Independent Component Analysis (ICA), and applies a band-pass filter to retain frequencies between 0.5 and 50 Hz.
-The main script reads EEG data files from a dataset folder, extracting subject numbers and corresponding ratings from a separate ratings.txt file.
-For each EEG data file, the script preprocesses the data using the defined function, then stores the processed data and associated ratings in lists.
-The ratings are used to generate both continuous and binary labels based on the file naming convention.
-Finally, the processed EEG data and labels are converted to numpy arrays and saved to disk for future use.

-**"Feature Extraction"** involves loading preprocessed EEG data and labels, and then iterating through the data to segment it based on window size = 30s and overlap = 15s.
-For each segment, the code computes all types of features, including Power Spectral Density (PSD) features, amplitude-related features, entropy features, fractal dimension features, and detrended fluctuation analysis.
-These features are calculated using functions from libraries like NumPy, SciPy, and Antropy.
-The extracted features are then organized into a DataFrame, which is saved as a CSV file for further analysis and model training.

-**"Feature Importance"** performs feature selection and importance analysis using a RandomForestClassifier on EEG workload estimation data.
-It begins by preparing the feature set (X) and labels (y) from the DataFrame features_df.
-Labels are converted to binary classes where values less than 5 are set to 0, and values 5 and above are set to 1.
-The RandomForestClassifier is trained on this data to determine the importance of each feature.
-The resulting feature importances are sorted, and the top 10 most important features are selected and saved to a new CSV file.
-Finally, a bar plot is generated to visualize the importance of all features, with a highlight on the top 10 features.
-Also, the importance for each feature is shown in Image2.

-**"Model Comparison"** performs a comprehensive analysis to compare different machine learning models for EEG workload estimation using selected features from a dataset.
-Initially, it loads the dataset and splits it into training and testing sets.
-The features are standardized, and labels are converted to binary classes and one-hot encoded for use with an Artificial Neural Network (ANN).
-The code implements cross-validation and hyperparameter tuning using GridSearchCV for three classifiers: Support Vector Machine (SVM), K-Nearest Neighbors (KNN), and Gradient Boosting.
-For each model, the best parameters are selected based on cross-validation scores.
-Additionally, an ANN model is built and trained using different hyperparameters.
-The performance of each model is evaluated and stored in a dictionary.
-Finally, classification reports for each model are printed, and a bar plot (Image3) is created to visualize and compare the accuracy of the models, identifying the best-performing model.
-The results are summarized in the Image4 table.
+**"ICA Visualization"**:
+- **Purpose**: Preprocessing and visualization of ICA components for EEG data artifact removal.
+- **Steps**:
+  - Applies a high-pass filter to remove low-frequency noise.
+  - Loads and transposes EEG data, formats it into an MNE RawArray, sets electrode montage, and applies ICA.
+  - Visualizes ICA components to identify and remove artifacts.
+- **Usage**: Call `ica_comp_viz` with the EEG data file path.

+**"Artifact & Noise Removal"**:
+- **Purpose**: Load and preprocess EEG data from text files.
+- **Steps**:
+  - Removes artifacts using ICA and applies a band-pass filter (0.5-50 Hz).
+  - Reads data files, extracts subject numbers and ratings, preprocesses data, and stores processed data and labels.
+  - Converts processed data and labels to numpy arrays and saves them.

+**"Feature Extraction"**:
+- **Purpose**: Load preprocessed EEG data and labels, segment data, and compute features.
+- **Steps**:
+  - Segments data into 30s windows with 15s overlap.
+  - Computes features like PSD, amplitude, entropy, fractal dimension, and detrended fluctuation analysis.
+  - Organizes features into a DataFrame and saves it as a CSV file.

+**"Feature Importance"**:
+- **Purpose**: Perform feature selection and importance analysis using RandomForestClassifier.
+- **Steps**:
+  - Prepares features (X) and labels (y), converts labels to binary.
+  - Trains classifier, sorts and selects top 10 features, and saves them.
+  - Visualizes feature importance with a bar plot (highlighting top 10).

+**"Model Comparison"**:
+- **Purpose**: Compare machine learning models for EEG workload estimation.
+- **Steps**:
+  - Loads and splits dataset, standardizes features, and converts labels to binary and one-hot encoded.
+  - Implements cross-validation and hyperparameter tuning for SVM, KNN, and Gradient Boosting.
+  - Builds and trains an ANN model with various hyperparameters.
+  - Evaluates model performance, prints classification reports, and visualizes accuracy with bar plots and summary tables (Image4).

 ## Dependencies